FREQUENTLY ASKED QUESTIONS

 Therapy involves coming to the office at least once per week.
 You'll notice relief gradually over time, little by little, but in the long run that will add up to a dramatic difference.
 It's not completed in 5-10 sessions, but it doesn't go on indefinitely either.
-It does take work, but those who don't skip sessions, and follow through with their behavioral homework usually make excellent progress.
+It does take work, but those who don't skip sessions or drop out, and do their behavioral homework every day usually make excellent progress.
 When you're done, however, you're really finished, living on a whole new level--moving on with career, school, relationships, enjoying life--finally following your dreams at last, without OCD holding you back anymore!
+(Return to top.)

 CAN I TALK TO MY THERAPIST DURING THE WEEK?